 The Spirit of Justice

 The historian Jemar Tisby’s essential and challenging 2019 book The Color of Compromise is the story of “the American church’s complicity in racism” from pre-revolutionary times to the present day.
-Now, in The Spirit of Justice: True Stories of Faith, Race, and Resistance (Zondervan) tells an equally important story: how women and men throughout United States history have courageously and sacrificially sought racial justice as a faithful embodiment of their Christians convictions.
+Now, in The Spirit of Justice: True Stories of Faith, Race, and Resistance (Zondervan) he tells an equally important story: how women and men throughout United States history have courageously and sacrificially sought racial justice as a faithful embodiment of their Christians convictions.

 “In the United States, the Black church stands as the clearest demonstration that Christianity is not the white man’s religion,” Tisby writes.
 “Highlighting Black Christians in a historical exploration of the struggle against racism makes sense because the Black Christian tradition arose as an explicit refutation of racism and white supremacy.”